mpv-player/mpv/DOCS/man/options.rst

     macOS only.

+``--macos-render-timer=<timer>``
+    Sets the mode (default: callback) for syncing the rendering of frames to the display's vertical refresh rate.
+    macOS and Vulkan (macvk) only.

+    ``<timer>`` can be one of the following:

+    :callback: Syncs to the CVDisplayLink callback
+    :precise:  Syncs to the time of the next vertical display refresh reported by the CVDisplayLink callback provided information
+    :system:   No manual syncing, depend on the layer mechanic and the next drawable

 ``--android-surface-size=<WxH>``
     Set dimensions of the rendering surface used by the Android gpu context.
     Needs to be set by the embedding application if the dimensions change during